 Deductibles are essential homeowner tools and here’s why.

 Owning your own home is an amazing thing.
 You have a lot more control on what goes on in your own home.
-You’re not told what you can and can’t do by a landlord.
-Plus you are building up equity for your future.
+You are building up equity for your future.
 Owning your own home as a horse owner is even more amazing.
 You don’t want to be relying on a landlord when it comes to your animals.
 However, it is nice to know that someone has you covered in case something happens to your property and this is where deductibles come in.

-The idea behind insurance is to that the risk of loss and give it to a company and all you need to do is pay a premium.
+The idea behind insurance is to that the risk of loss and give it to a company, and all you need to do is pay a premium.
 Most policies have a deductible.
-Deductibles reduces the amount of the claim that is paid.
+These reduce the amount of the claim.
 For more information, contact Colorado Horse Property for professional help.

-Policy holders often consider higher deductibles to lower the premium.
+Policyholders often consider higher deductibles to lower the premium.
 Lower deductibles mean less money out of pocket if a loss occurs but higher premiums.
-Higher deductibles result in lower premiums but you bear a larger part of the loss.
+Higher deductibles result in lower premiums, but you bear a more significant part of the loss.

 Consider that a small fire in a large home that resulted in $2,000 of damage.
-This might not be covered if the policy holder has a one percent deductible.
+This is not covered if the policyholder has a one percent deductible.
 The homeowner can afford to deal with the cost of repairs in exchange for cheaper premiums.
 That loss would be difficult for the homeowner.
 A change in the deductible should be considered.

 Homes in flood areas with mortgages from federally regulated lenders require flood insurance.
 Though, each homeowner needs to assess the risk of being able to financially sustain a flood loss on their home.

-It is important to review your deductible.
+Reviewing your deductible is essential.
 Discuss risks with your property insurance agent so that you’re familiar with the amount.
 Make any changes that would be appropriate before a claim is made.
 The FEMA website has information and frequently asked questions about flood insurance.

 Retiring horse owners will find a haven in Colorado.